Electronic waste: Waste electrical and electronic equipment

-The European Commission (EC) of the EU has classified waste electrical and electronic equipment (WEEE) as the waste generated from electrical devices and household appliances like refrigerators, televisions, and mobile phones and other devices.
-In 2005 the EU reported total waste of 9 million tonnes and in 2020 estimates waste of 12 million tonnes.
-This electronic waste with hazardous materials if not managed properly, may end up badly affecting our environment and causing fatal health issues.
-Disposing of these materials requires a lot of manpower and properly managed facilities.
-Not only the disposal, manufacturing of these types of materials require huge facilities and natural resources (aluminum, gold, copper and silicon, etc.), ending up damaging our environment and pollution.
+The European Commission (EC) of the EU has classified waste electrical and electronic equipment (WEEE) as waste generated by electrical devices and household appliances, such as refrigerators, televisions, and mobile phones, as well as other devices.
+In 2005, the EU reported a total of 9 million tonnes of waste, and in 2020, it estimated 12 million tonnes.
+This electronic waste, which contains hazardous materials, may severely affect our environment and cause fatal health issues if not managed properly.
+Disposing of these materials requires significant human resources and well-managed facilities.
+Not only the disposal but also the manufacturing of these materials requires large facilities and natural resources (aluminum, gold, copper, silicon, etc.), ultimately damaging our environment and causing pollution.

-Considering the impact of WEEE materials make on our environment, EU legislation has made two legislations: the WEEE Directive and the RoHS Directive: Directive on usage and restrictions of hazardous materials in producing these Electrical and Electronic Equipment.
+Considering the impact of WEEE materials on our environment, EU legislation has adopted two directives: the WEEE Directive and the RoHS Directive, which set rules for the use and restrictions of hazardous materials in the production of Electrical and Electronic Equipment.

 WEEE Directive

 The WEEE Directive was implemented in February 2003, focusing on recycling electronic waste.
-This Directive offered many electronic waste collection schemes free of charge to the consumers (Directive 2002/96/EC).
+This Directive offered many electronic waste collection schemes free of charge to the consumers.

-The EC revised this Directive in December 2008, since this has become the fastest growing waste stream.
-In August 2012, the WEEE Directive was rolled out to handle the situation of controlling electronic waste and this was implemented on 14 February 2014 (Directive 2012/19/EU).
-On 18 April 2017, the EC adopted a common principle of carrying out research and implementing a new regulation to monitor the amount of WEEE.
-It requires each member state to monitor and report their national market data.
+The EC revised this Directive in December 2008, since this has become the fastest-growing waste stream.
+In August 2012, the WEEE Directive was rolled out to handle the situation of controlling electronic waste and this was implemented on 14 February 2014.
+On 18 April 2017, the EC adopted a common principle for conducting research and a new regulation to monitor the amount of WEEE.
+It requires each member state to monitor and report its national market data.

 Annex III to the WEEE Directive (Directive 2012/19/EU): Re-examination of the timelines for waste collection and setting up individual targets.